MiniAiLive/ID-DocumentRecognition-Android/README.md

 > - Support of 100+ languages and special characters via sophisticated neural networks.<br>

 ## How to setup
 1. You need to download library file from here.
-[Googoe Driver](https://drive.google.com/file/d/1Ia3VOdDORlm9PCceBG6i1g0yAutFqzwh/view?usp=sharing)
+[Google Driver](https://drive.google.com/file/d/1Ia3VOdDORlm9PCceBG6i1g0yAutFqzwh/view?usp=sharing)
 2. Place libminiai_IDSDK.aar file to the app/libs/.
 And build and run on your Android device.

 ## Request trial Key